statisticsnorway/dapla-spark-plugin/README.md

 |spark.ssb.gsim.oauth.userName|api-user-3|
 |spark.ssb.gsim.oauth.password|Get the password from Keycloak|

-Click Save and  OK for the dialog to restart the interpeter.
+Click Save and  OK for the dialog to restart the interpreter.

 ### Notebook storage